sc0ttkclark/filters/readme.txt

 This plugin lets you use an enhanced UI for your post types search/filtering to really clean up the experience.

-It is a prototype right now, there are no options and there may be a few bugs as it's tested across more environments.
+It is pretty basic right now, there are no options and there may be a few bugs as it's tested across more environments.

 == Installation ==